Currently the Summer 2018 timetable is only a DRAFT and is still subject to change.

 When and how are the results distributed?

-Results will be available on the students’ MIS profile from 07:00 and staff will be available from 08:00 to assist with any enquiries.
+Results will be available on the dates above from the STUDENTS’ MIS profile (not on Parents’ portal) from 07:00 and staff will be available from 08:00 to assist with any enquiries.
 Provisional Statements of Results will be sent via Royal Mail to the address listed for the student on the MIS.
-These statements will have the full breakdown of the student’s marks.
-Results will not be given over the telephone under any circumstances.
+Results WILL NOT be given over the telephone under any circumstances.
 Candidates for whom mail service is not reliable and would like to have their results emailed to them should advise the Exams Officer via email as soon as possible.

 Please note, results should not to be shared via social media in any form until after 09:30.